 - Full-screen Scroll over Ad

 - Large Sticky Ads

 It is easy to fix a problem when it is visible to you.
 But just like the case of the double-click penalty, sometimes you don’t even know that your ads are not rendering properly.
-Additionally, with so many ad experiences to keep in mind, that too for multiple devices, it is easy to miss out details.
+Additionally, with so many ad experiences to keep in mind, that too for multiple devices, it is easy to miss out on details.
 As the ad revenue is at stake, most of the publishers cannot afford to violate the Better Ads Standards.

 Google Ad Experience Report

 What can be the best solution for such a problem?
 Simple, a tool that could analyze your website and inform you if there are any violations of the standards.
-Well, Google provides you the tool in the form of Ad Experience Report.
+Well, Google provides you the tool in the form of an Ad Experience Report.

 How to use Ad Experience Report?

 To access the Ad Experience Report you have to go to Google Search Console and verify your web property.
 Now, under Legacy Tools and Report, you will find Web Tools, click on it.